What Does Vision Tool-Use Reinforcement Learning Really Learn? Disentangling Tool-Induced and Intrinsic Effects for Crop-and-Zoom: Experiment

 \subsection{What Does Vision Tool-Use RL Really Learn?}

 Synthesizing Exp-I–III and sanity checks, we answer the central question.
-Contrary to the ideal of tool mastery, current vision tool-use RL learns a more conservative policy: \begin{enumerate} \item \textbf{Limited Contribution:} Tool-induced effects remain a minor component of overall improvement.
-While tool access contributes to performance, its effect is limited compared to intrinsic improvements. \item \textbf{Interference Management:} The model reduces Gross Harm by suppressing execution errors ($P(\times \mid c, \mathcal{D}_{\text{succ}}) \downarrow$) and mitigating schema distraction. \item \textbf{Limited Failure Correction on Hard Cases:} Call-Gain quality $P(\checkmark \mid c,\mathcal D_{\mathrm{fail}})$ shows little improvement on the current failure set and on persistent failures $\mathcal D_{\mathrm{fail}}(0)\cap \mathcal D_{\mathrm{fail}}(t)$, indicating no strengthening of tool-based correction on instances that remain unsolved without tools, even though $P(\checkmark \mid c,\mathcal D_{\mathrm{fail}}(0))$ can increase on the fixed initial-failure cohort. \end{enumerate} Ultimately, the model learns to \textbf{safely coexist} with the tool rather than \textbf{master} it.
+Contrary to the ideal of tool mastery, in this crop-and-zoom setting, current vision tool-use RL learns a more conservative policy: \begin{enumerate} \item \textbf{Limited Contribution:} Tool-induced effects remain a minor component of overall improvement.
+While tool access contributes to performance, its effect is limited compared to intrinsic improvements. \item \textbf{Interference Management:} The model reduces Gross Harm by suppressing execution errors ($P(\times \mid c, \mathcal{D}_{\text{succ}}) \downarrow$) and mitigating schema distraction. \item \textbf{Limited Failure Correction on Hard Cases:} Call-Gain quality $P(\checkmark \mid c,\mathcal D_{\mathrm{fail}})$ shows little improvement on the current failure set and on persistent failures $\mathcal D_{\mathrm{fail}}(0)\cap \mathcal D_{\mathrm{fail}}(t)$, indicating no strengthening of tool-based correction on instances that remain unsolved without tools, even though $P(\checkmark \mid c,\mathcal D_{\mathrm{fail}}(0))$ can increase on the fixed initial-failure cohort. \end{enumerate} \paragraph{Training variants and algorithmic implication.} Since our main experiments use outcome-only rewards, we further compare no-tool RL and a tool-aware reward variant in~\S\ref{app:training_variants}.
+These variants shift call-side behavior, especially for Qwen2.5-VL, but do not reverse the qualitative pattern above: a simple tool-call bonus mainly changes call intensity rather than producing sustained correction on hard tool-free failures.
+This suggests a design implication of MED: future RL objectives should target selective, successful correction on $\mathcal D_{\mathrm{fail}}$ while discouraging Term-3/4-style harms on $\mathcal D_{\mathrm{succ}}$, instead of rewarding raw tool frequency.
+Ultimately, the model learns to \textbf{safely coexist} with the tool rather than \textbf{master} it.
 To verify our aggregated curves are not driven by a single benchmark, we report per-benchmark results for Exp-I--III in~\S\ref{app:per_benchmark}.
 We find consistent qualitative behavior across mostly benchmarks and both models, supporting the conclusions drawn from the previous analysis.
 In addition, we calculate the 95\% confidence intervals (CI) for the aggregated results in ~\S\ref{app:ci_results} and confirm the stability of the observed results across benchmarks.